Contents

 🎵 Origins & History

-The concept of the Industrial Internet of Things (IIoT) emerged from the broader [[Internet of Things|Internet of Things]] movement.
-Precursors include [[Distributed Control System|Distributed Control Systems]] (DCS) and [[Supervisory Control and Data Acquisition|SCADA]] systems, which laid the groundwork for industrial automation.
+The concept of the Industrial Internet of Things (IIoT) emerged from the broader Internet of Things movement.
+Precursors include Distributed Control Systems (DCS) and SCADA systems, which laid the groundwork for industrial automation.
 The term itself gained prominence through discussions by industry analysts and technology providers.
 The evolution from traditional automation to IIoT signifies a shift towards more intelligent, responsive, and efficient industrial operations.

 ⚙️ How It Works

 At its core, IIoT functions by deploying a network of sensors and devices across industrial assets, such as machinery, vehicles, and infrastructure.
 These devices collect real-time data on parameters like temperature, pressure, vibration, and location.
-This data is then transmitted, often wirelessly via [[5G|5G]] networks or [[LoRaWAN|LoRaWAN]], to a central platform.
-Here, advanced analytics, machine learning algorithms, and [[Artificial Intelligence|AI]] are applied to process the data, identify patterns, predict failures, and optimize performance.
+This data is then transmitted, often wirelessly via 5G networks or LoRaWAN, to a central platform.
+Here, advanced analytics, machine learning algorithms, and AI are applied to process the data, identify patterns, predict failures, and optimize performance.
 The insights generated can then be used to automate processes, trigger alerts, or inform human decision-making, thereby enhancing operational efficiency and safety within industrial environments.

 📊 Key Facts & Numbers